 The Legionella organism is a gram negative, rod shaped bacterium that can cause pneumonia (Legionnaires' Disease) or a flu like illness (Pontiac fever).
 It was first identified and recognized as causing disease during the outbreak that occurred in conjunction with the American Legion Convention in Philadelphia in 1976.
 There are over 40 species of Legionella and 18 of those can cause disease.
 It is estimated that the species Legionella pneumophila causes most of the infections.

 Legionella is a fastidious organism, meaning it has specific growth requirements that need to be met in order for it to survive and grow.
 Some of these growth requirements are:

 Unlike some other bacteria, it can survive at lower dissolved oxygen levels and is somewhat resistant to chlorine disinfection.
 Certain plastics and organics can provide nutrients for growth.
 These attributes make our modern day plumbing systems a good habitat for the organism.

-EMSL Cinnaminson NJ, Manhattan, Houston, TX, San Leandro, CA, Indianapolis, IN, and Mississauga, Ontario pass the CDC Legionella Testing Proficiency Program
+EMSL Cinnaminson NJ, Manhattan, Houston, TX, San Leandro, CA, Indianapolis, IN, South Pasadena, CA, and Mississauga, Ontario pass the CDC Legionella Testing Proficiency Program

 For More Information Call Today:

 The first recognized outbreak of Legionnnaires' Disease occurred in the US at the American Legion Convention in Philadelphia during the summer of 1976. read more...